G2Lab/pCSAC/README.md

 # pC-SAC

-This guide provides instructions for installing the pC-SAC. pC-SAC is a tool that uses adaptive importance sampling technique with sequential Monte Carlo to generate a set of three-dimensional chromatin chains to enhance low-resolution Hi-C data.
+This guide provides instructions for installing pC-SAC. pC-SAC is a tool that uses adaptive importance sampling technique with sequential Monte Carlo to generate a set of three-dimensional chromatin chains to enhance low-resolution Hi-C data.

 ## Installation via Conda